Former aircraft designer Shimada may find silver lining in Toshiba gloom

 The app replaces paper receipts with electronic ones and sends coupons to users' phones.
 Retailers get data for advertising and promotions.

-Shimada declined to comment this month when asked about the classification, since changed, of Toshiba Tec as "non core".
-He did say the business was "extremely good".
+Shimada declined to comment this month when asked about the classification, which was part of a plan since rejected, of Toshiba Tec as "non core".
+He did say the business was "extremely good."
 The company commands about half of the domestic market for point-of-sales systems.

 He also sees potential for a cybersecurity subscription service based on quantum computing that protects users from advanced cyberattacks.